michaelrausch/cereal/README.md

 # Cereal 🥣

 Cereal is an experimental scripting language interpreter written in Rust.
-This project serves as a learning exercise to understand language implementation concepts and Rust programming.
+This project serves as a learning exercise to understand language implementation and Rust.

-## About

-This is a learning project created to explore:
-- How programming languages work under the hood
-- Virtual machine implementation
-- Parser design
-- Rust systems programming

 ## Installation